Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

-where $W_A(i,j)$ shows the similarity/affinity between the i-th-relation and the j-th-relation in the set.
+where $\mathcal{R'} = [r'_1, r'_2, \cdots, r'_n]$.
+Then, we construct the affinity matrix $W_A(i,j)$ using Jaccard Vector similarity, where $W_A(i,j)$ shows the similarity/affinity between the i-th relation and the j-th relation in the set.
 Here, we use Jaccard Vector Similarity which is a smooth and fully differentiable affinity~\cite{fernando2021anticipating}.
-Note that Jaccard Vector Similarity is bounded [-1,1].
-Here, $a \cdot b$ is the dot product.
-Thereafter, we obtain the graph encoded feature representation as follows:
+Note that Jaccard Vector Similarity is bounded by [-1,1].
+Thereafter, we obtain the graph-encoded relational representation as follows:

 where $W_g$ and $b_g$ are the weight matrix and bias term respectively.
 We call equations~\ref{eq.r}-\ref{eq.ge} the graph module.
-Using the graph module as a base model, we develop the graph encoding layer as shown in Figure~\ref{fig:graph-encoder} (left).
-The graph encoding layer is very similar to the Transformer encoder layer~\cite{vaswani2017attention}.
+Using the graph module as a base model, we develop a graph encoding layer.
+The relational graph neural network encoder-decoder architecture we proposed is shown in Figure~\ref{fig:graph-encoder}.
+Our graph encoder-decoder model consists of one graph encoder and three graph decoders by default.
+The graph module is able to model the inter-relations between human-object relations and reasons about them to perform abduction on past actions.
+The graph encoding layer (left) is very similar to the Transformer encoder layer~\cite{vaswani2017attention}.
 The graph encoding layer consists of drop-out layers, layer norm~\cite{ba2016layer}, linear layers, and residual connections~\cite{he2016deep}.
-The graph decoder architecture is shown in Figure~\ref{fig:graph-encoder} (right) where it is also similar to a Transformer decoder layer except for the graph module.
-Our graph encoder-decoder model then consists of one graph encoder, and three graph decoders by default.
-The graph module is able to model the inter-relations between human-object relations and reasons about them to perform abductive inference on actions.
-Finally, we apply max pooling at the end of the graph-encoder-decoder model to obtain the final snapshot representation and then use a classifier to obtain the actions as shown in Equation~\ref{eq.model}.
-Next, we present our bilinear pooling method for relational modeling.
+The graph decoder layer (right) is also similar to a Transformer decoder layer except for the graph module.
+Finally, we apply max-pooling at the end of the graph encoder-decoder model to obtain the final image representation $x_r$.